yzyii/luashitacast/README.md

 # How to Use

-- Edit Equipment Sets in RDM.lua or BLM.lua
+- Edit Equipment Sets in RDM.lua or BLM.lua.
+You may delete either of these if you're only looking for a lua one of the jobs.
 - Edit Elemental Staves (NQ vs HQ), Obis and some conditional gear in gcmage.lua
 - Turn On / Off Additional Commands and Logging in gcincluderag.lua
 - The midcast delay assumes you use the PacketFlow plugin.
 If you don't use PacketFlow, adjust the value in gcmage.lua